Not-Mystify/cometdocs/Setup.md

 3. Press `Yes` on the box that appears.

+!!!
+Hotkeys are optional.
+!!!
-4 (Optional).
+4 .
 Set your hotkeys in the Hotkeys settings.

 5. Now you can press your `prtsc` button and then select where you want to screenshot.
 If you have any issues, join our [Discord](https://discord.gg/HwsrU26j).